House narrowly approves rules amid concerns about McCarthy’s concessions

 “I’m going to visit Taiwan here in a couple of weeks,” he said on CBS.
 “How am I going to look at our allies in the eye and say, ‘I need you to increase your defense budget,’ but yet America is going to decrease ours?”
 But McCarthy’s team successfully kept defections to a minimum.
 It was a preview of the task the speaker faces as he works to appease the far right while maintaining the backing of a much larger group of more mainstream conservatives to pass any legislation on the House floor, where he can afford less than a handful of defections.

 The concessions enumerated in the rules measure included provisions that conservatives have sought for years in an effort to increase transparency around the legislative process, such as requiring that lawmakers receive the text of bills 72 hours ahead of a vote.
-It would end proxy voting, a procedure instituted by Democrats during the coronavirus pandemic.
+It ends proxy voting, a procedure instituted by Democrats during the coronavirus pandemic.

-It also would include the stipulation that legislation must address a “single subject,” in an attempt to discourage the introduction of sprawling legislation that mashes together numerous pieces of unrelated bills.
+It also includes the stipulation that legislation must address a “single subject,” in an attempt to discourage the introduction of sprawling legislation that mashes together numerous pieces of unrelated bills.

 “Kevin has given us so many changes to this institution that will outlast him — whether he lasts six years, two years, or six days into his speakership,” Rep. Thomas Massie, R-Ky., told Spectrum News.
 “These changes are fundamental.”